Administration of medication procedures

 Principals:

-- coordinate and implement systems to support staff when administering medication
+- coordinate and implement systems to support staff when administering medication, including storage and record keeping

 - assess and determine how the school will meet the health support needs of students.
 This includes determining which staff will be responsible for administering medication

-- assess parental request for students to carry and administer own medication.
+- assess parental request for students to carry and administer own medication and provide written confirmation

 - follow the Student health and wellbeing policy and related procedures when supporting student health needs and administering medication